 - Sections in the page supporting the story

 - An outline of the content within each section

 Most Wikipedia pages starts with a summary or background.
 For example, look at Steve Jobs' page here.
 The summary is an overview of the article.
 The story of the brand told in encyclopedic fashion, should be told here.
 Later sections will support the most relevant themes contained in the summary.

 The sections discuss important aspects of the brand.
 In the Steve Jobs example, sections include:

 - High school

 - Next Computer

 and others.
 These are all important aspects of the overall story.
-When executing a Reverse Wikipedia ORM Strategy the sections are important because they will later inform the content to either be created, or caused to be created.
+When executing a Reverse Wikipedia ORM Strategy, the sections are important because they will later inform the content to either be created or cause to be created.
 They are the sub-themes within the brand story.

 3. Content within sections

 Each section dives deeper into the topic covered.
 Details and references with links to other Wikipedia pages or third-party sites support the claims within.